Quasiparticle multiplets and 5f electronic correlation in prototypical plutonium borides: Results

 The origin of these atomic multiplets is primarily encoded in the 5$f$ partial density of states [see Fig.~\ref{fig:dos}(b1)-(b4)].
-Firstly, the fourteen-fold degenerated 5$f$ states are split into six-fold degenerated 5$f_{5/2}$ and eight-fold degenerated 5$f_{7/2}$ subbands stemming from spin-orbit coupling~\cite{RevModPhys.81.235,PhysRevB.102.245111,PhysRevB.101.125123}.
-A quasiparticle peak develops in the Fermi level, mostly belonging to 5$f_{5/2}$ orbital, which implicates metallic behavior for PuB, PuB$_2$ and PuB$_{12}$.
-Concurrently, two satellite peaks of PuB$_6$ at --0.9 eV and --0.5 eV with energy gap about 0.4 eV are ascribed to 5$f_{5/2}$ and 5$f_{7/2}$ orbitals, respectively.
+Firstly, the 5$f$ states are split into 5$f_{5/2}$ and 5$f_{7/2}$ subbands stemming from spin-orbit coupling~\cite{RevModPhys.81.235,PhysRevB.102.245111,PhysRevB.101.125123}.
+A quasiparticle peak arises in the Fermi level, mostly belonging to 5$f_{5/2}$ orbital, which implicates metallic behavior for PuB, PuB$_2$ and PuB$_{12}$.
+Concurrently, two satellite peaks of PuB$_6$ at --0.9 eV and --0.5 eV with energy gap about 0.4 eV are attributed by 5$f_{5/2}$ and 5$f_{7/2}$ orbitals, respectively.
 In contrast, the reflected peaks above the Fermi level degrade into broad humps.
-Naturally, it is expected that the atomic multiplets are induced by 5$f$ valence fluctuations, which leave fingerprints on the 5$f$ photoemission spectroscopy of PuB$_6$.
+Naturally, it is expected that the atomic multiplets are generated by 5$f$ valence state fluctuations, which leave signature features on the 5$f$ photoemission spectroscopy of PuB$_6$.
 Secondly, the quasiparticle weight of plutonium borides which are somewhat similar for PuB, PuB$_2$ and PuB$_{12}$ despite their diverse crystal structures.
 Thirdly, hybridization functions [see Fig.~\ref{fig:dos}(c1)-(c4)] depicts the hybridization strength between 5$f$ electrons and conduction bands ($c-f$).
 As can be seen, the strongest hybridization strength of PuB coincides with the shortest Pu-B distance 2.46 {\AA} in Tab.~\ref{tab:param}.
 In this scenario, the Pu-B distance regulated hybridization strength varies with boron composition.